emqx/emqx-docs/en_US/rule/backend_tablestore.md

 - string
 - binary

-These formats can be automatically recognized and classified by the rules engine.
-String-type data, however, is handled as binary data by default to ensure best compatibility.
+These types can be automatically recognized and classified by the rules engine.
+String data, however, is handled as a binary by default to ensure the best compatibility.
 If you need to specify a field value as a string, you can fill the field into the `String Fields` when you create the action.
-After that, the engine will handle the field value in the string format.
+After that, the engine will handle the field value as a string.

 ![img](./assets/rule-engine/tablestore/create_str_action.png)